 So, when you're working with the CBD, I've been talking a lot the last couple weeks about isolate CBD and full-spectrum CBD products.
 I've explained it a couple of times but I think you might do a little bit better job for those that are listening, that are really looking to dig deep into this.
 Could you kind of go into that a little bit?

 And, so, the difference between a full-spectrum and an isolate would be that the isolate has actually had...
 You specifically removed and separated a specific kind of cannabinoid.
 So, say your plant made 1% THC and your plant made 5% CBD, well, if you're isolating it, you can strip away the 5% CBD without touching the THC.
 The full-spectrum would represent all of the cannabinoids in the plant originally and that would include a little bit of THC.
-That would also include some of the rarer cannabinoids, cannabigerol, cannabinol, CBN and CBG.
-CBG is being researched for lots of different functions and CBN has been popularised lately for its ability to help promote healthy sleep patterns.
+That would also include some of the rarer cannabinoids: cannabigerol, cannabinol, CBN and CBG.
+CBG is being researched and CBN has been popularised lately.

 And it's kinda crazy how I got started getting educated on the different cannabinoids because, when I first came out to Colorado, I thought it was just weed.
 I just thought it was medical marijuana, it was just one thing, that you smoked it or you ate it and it did what it did for you.
 But now that I'm starting to find out about all the different cannabinoids and, like you were explaining, different structures, how they fit like keys into certain parts of your body, your body holds them naturally.
-Seeing the benefits of different cannabinoids, it's a real eye opener to natural medicines that are out there.
+It's a real eye opener.

 Evan: Definitely.
-I think that looking at some of these therapies that this plant may have to offer us, leads me to believe that there's probably a lot of plants that humans have used in the past that should probably be re-examined for their medical potential.
+I think that looking at some of these therapies that this plant may have to offer us, leads me to believe that there's probably a lot of plants that humans have used in the past that should probably be re-examined.

 Harley: All right, so, when CBD gets ingested into your body, can you kind of explain that process?
 Say that we were to take it through a CBD tincture, which is a liquid solution that comes in a glass bottle with a cough syrup dropper and you use that to drop it in your mouth and you take it just like an edible.
-Can you kind of explain how it starts to disperse to the body and how the body reacts?
+Can you kind of explain how it starts to disperse through the body?

 The extract needs a fat to bind to in order to be carried into your body.
 And, so, the tinctures are a great example of that.
 You eat a tincture and you swallow it.
 It goes into your stomach and your stomach acids and your enzymes start breaking down these fats and start getting to the CBD that's mixed in within and that CBD has to be carried through just like anything else that you'd eat.
 It's carried through your stomach and then the intestinal tract where it's absorbed into your bloodstream.